Skip to content

 Differentiate medical devices from drugs covered.

 Medical devices are not approved by the FDA drug approval process and they may be able to be purchased on a direct basis for a fraction of the cost billed to insurance.
-Implementing a thorough vetting process resulted in the removal of select medical devices and saved our members $0.34 per participant in one year.

 Design your plan to replace high cost products with lower cost alternatives.